DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Method

 where $\nabla^T_i$ is the gradient operator of triangle $t_i$.
 Given matrices $M_i \in \Re^{3\times3}$ for every triangle, we can compute vertex positions $\Phi^*$ whose Jacobians $J_i=\Phi^*\nabla^T_i$ are least-square closest to $M_i$ by solving the Poisson equation.
 The solution is obtained by solving the following linear system

 where $\mathcal{A}$ is the mesh's mass matrix, $\mathcal{L}$ is the mesh's Laplacian, and $M$ is the stacking of the input matrices $M_i$.
 (For a detailed mathematical definition of the Jacobian field, please refer to \cite{aigerman2022neural}).

-In another result of interest to this work\cite{gao2023textdeformer}, Gao et.al found that when deforming a triangular mesh with guidance from text-to-image models, such as CLIP\cite{radford2021clippaper}, instead of working directly with vertex positions, optimizing the Jacobian field of the mesh can produce a more smoothly-deforming mesh and avoid entanglement.
+\tibin{ Optimizing the mesh by optimizing the Jacobian field can produce a more smoothly-deforming mesh and avoid entanglement as compared to optimizing the mesh directly~\cite{gao2023textdeformer} as we illustrate in Figure~\ref{fig:ablation}.
+Suppose the initial per-face Jacobian is $J_i \in \Re^{3\times3}$ for face $i$, and the deformed per-face Jacobian is $J_i^{'}$.
+There is a linear transformation $T \in \Re^{3\times3}$ that $J_i^{'} = TJ_i$.
+By polar decomposition, the transformation matrix can be decomposed to , where $R$ is the rotational component (orthogonal matrix) and $S$ is the stretching component (symmetric semi-positive definite matrix) of the transformation.
+Thus, we reverse the process and we express our deformation as a per-triangle rotation and stretching in the Jacobian space.
+We represent the rotational component using the smooth 6-DoF representation illustrated in \cite{zhou2019continuity} and the scale/shear (stretch) component as a symmetric 3 by 3 matrix with 6 degrees of freedom.
+Now we can define a geometric regularizer to produce a smooth deformation directly on the variables as:

+where $N$ is the set of adjacent faces of face $i$ and $I$ is the identity matrix.
+It should be noted that by adjusting the weights in equation \ref{eq:geo_reg}, we can control the per-face rigidity of the deformation.
+Details on setting these parameters are provided in section ~\ref{impldetails} }